GetStream/layer-migration/readme.md

 What's not done yet is the scripts to easily export your data from Layer and the serverless endpoints to sync data via webhooks.
 This repo will be much easier to use in a couple of days.

+## TODO

+- Status command output should be nicer
+-

 ## Step 1 - Layer Chat Data Export, Creating an Export

 Install the layer-migrate tool